How to get rid of fleas and stop them biting your cat.

 Safer is the use of less toxic powders

-These powders are placed in the carpets, allowed to stay for a short while and then vacuumed up.
+These powders are placed in the carpets, and along basebords and cracks, allowed to stay for a short while and then vacuumed up.
 Some people have used diatomaceous earth, pyrethrin, borax and even table salt or a mixture of these.
 All these should be carefully vacuumed up along with the dead fleas and larvae.
 Because there is no toxic residue left behind, this is much safer.
 Note that diatomaceous earth, pyrethrins and borax are not without risks but they are less dangerous.
 Care needs to be taken not to breathe in the powder while applying and vacuuming.

 Many versions of flea traps have been devised and they will attract and kill fleas.
 Typically a sticky sheet or duck tape or dish of soapy water is placed near a light which seems to attract the fleas, probably the heat does it.
 The flea falls on the sticky sheet or into the water and dies.